 On February 12, 2020, Judge Birotte granted FFI a preliminary injunction and ordered ICE to restore the Hotline.
 The Department of Homeland Security and ICE thereafter entered into a settlement agreement that keeps the Hotline accessible, free, and confidential at all immigration detention facilities nationwide.

-Shortly after the Trial Impact Project (formerly the Social Justice Legal Foundation) was founded, we began working with FFI to ensure DHS is keeping up its side of the settlement.
+Shortly after the Trial Impact Project (formerly the Social Justice Legal Foundation) was founded, we joined the case.
+We now work with FFI to make sure the Department of Homeland Security is keeping up its side of the settlement and keeping the Hotline free and accessible.

 FFI’s National Immigration Detention Hotline—the nation’s largest free and unmonitored detention hotline—is crucial to FFI’s work of building community and collective power with people inside detention centers.
 FFI’s team of volunteers from across the country answer hundreds of calls each month from people detained by Immigration and Customs Enforcement (ICE).
 FFI supports the immediate needs of detained immigrants while strengthening long-term relationship building to reinforce long-term internal organizing efforts.
 The Hotline also allows detained immigrants to report abuse, neglect, and inhumane conditions, which fuels FFI’s advocacy work.
 The Hotline shutdown was only the most recent act in a years-long pattern of retaliatory harassment and interference with FFI’s work.